Advisories for Pypi/Urllib3 package

 2021

-urllib3 allows CRLF injection if the attacker controls the HTTP request method, as demonstrated by inserting CR and LF control characters in the first argument of putrequest().
+urllib3 before 1.25.9 allows CRLF injection if the attacker controls the HTTP request method, as demonstrated by inserting CR and LF control characters in the first argument of putrequest().
 NOTE: this is similar to CVE-2020-26116.

-Uncontrolled Resource Consumption
+Uncontrolled Resource Consumption in urllib3

 2019

-Weak Authentication Caused By Improper Certificate Validation
+Improper Certificate Validation in urllib3

-The urllib3 library for Python mishandles certain cases where the desired set of CA certificates is different from the OS store of CA certificates, which results in SSL connections succeeding in situations where a verification failure is the correct outcome.
+The urllib3 library before 1.24.2 for Python mishandles certain cases where the desired set of CA certificates is different from the OS store of CA certificates, which results in SSL connections succeeding in situations where a verification failure is the correct outcome.
 This is related to use of the ssl_context, ca_certs, or ca_certs_dir argument.

 2018